 In 2000 I left Oberlin to establish the college counseling program in the new Upper School at McLean School in Potomac, Maryland.
 Over the years at McLean I have developed a specialty expertise within college admission – assisting students with learning disabilities and ADHD through the college admissions process and into colleges and universities that best serve this population of learners.

 I have visited dozens of colleges and universities and have made presentations at numerous programs and conferences.
-I have served as a college admissions expert on Peterson's original college advice web-site.
-I am a featured expert on Unigo, and I currently serve as a member of The University of Arizona's Out-of-State Counselor Advisory Board.
+I have served as a college admissions expert on Peterson's original college advice web-site and as a featured expert on Unigo.
+Recently, I completed my two-year term on University of Arizona's Out-of-State Counselor Advisory Board.

 I am a member of NACAC (National Association for College Admission Counseling); IECA (Independent Educational Consultants Association); HECA (Higher Education Consultants Association).